Employment Law Conference

 Ms. Jennifer Mills, Director – Head of Practice, Jennifer Mills and Associates

-Jennifer Mills is one of New Zealand's leading employment and health and safety lawyers, with extensive experience in employment litigation, industrial relations, health and safety, complex restructures, large scale Holidays Act issues, executive remuneration and regulation, executive exits and immigration.
-Jennifer advises clients on all employment related matters including drafting employment agreements and HR policies, managing poor performance, restructuring and redundancy, disciplinary investigations and dismissals, leave entitlements and secondments.
+Jennifer Mills, Director – Head of Practice at Jennifer Mills & Associates Jennifer Mills is one of New Zealand's leading employment and health and safety lawyers, with extensive experience in employment litigation, industrial relations, health and safety, complex restructures, large-scale Holidays Act issues, executive remuneration and regulation, executive exits, and immigration.
+Jennifer advises clients on all employment-related matters including drafting employment agreements and HR policies, managing poor performance, restructuring and redundancy, disciplinary investigations, and dismissals, leave entitlements and secondments.
 She also advises on fixed term employment arrangements, independent contractor arrangements, KiwiSaver and superannuation, collective bargaining, establishing businesses in New Zealand, recruiting employees, and restraints of trade and other post termination obligations.
-She has been listed as a 'leading individual' in the 2017, 2018, 2019, 2021, 2022 and 2023 Asia Pacific Legal 500, a ‘market leader’ in the 2023 Chambers Asia Pacific and is rated one of the leading employment lawyers in the world, by Chambers Global.
+She has been listed as a 'leading individual' in the Asia Pacific Legal 500 directory, a ‘market leader’ in the Chambers Asia Pacific directory and is rated one of the leading employment lawyers in the world, by Chambers Global.

 Ms. Melissa Johnston, Partner, McVeagh Fleming